Some posts contain compensated links. Please read this disclaimer for more info.

 Ljubljana is one of Europe’s greenest capital cities, with open park space being set as a priority.
 There are also many design elements to the architecture and monuments around town to make it one of the prettiest urban cities in Europe.

-On top of its beautiful Old Town and unique museums and delicious restaurants inside the city, there is also the renowned Lake Bled which is not more than thirty minutes outside the city.
+On top of its beautiful Old Town and unique museums and delicious restaurants inside the city, the renowned Lake Bled is also not more than thirty minutes outside the city.
 Lake Bled is a big-time tourist attraction where you will find locals also out on a sun-shining day.

 Ljublijana’s Top Attraction: Tivoli Park